binarybrian/oofs/README.md

 `java -cp target/classes/:lib/guava-23.0.jar oofs.Demo`

 ## Testing
-* The unit tests can be run indivdually or as a suite.
-* The test classes are located in 'test/oofs'.
-* The test suite is call 'AllTests'.
+The unit tests can be run indivdually or as a suite and are located in 'test/oofs'.
+The test suite is called 'AllTests'.